aiplanethub/supervised-learning-regression/linear-regression/536-Introduction to Linear Regression.md

 Each point represents one home.

-Now you can eyeball it and roughly draw a line that gets pretty close to all of these points.
+Now you can eyeball it and roughly draw a line close to all of these points.
 Then look at the price shown by the line, where the square footage is 3000: